CTI Academy

-Introduction to Information Security: Your Gateway to Cybersecurity
+Introduction to Information Security

 Start your cybersecurity journey.
 Learn the fundamentals of information security, common threats, defense strategies, and career paths in this comprehensive guide.

+Information security is the practice of protecting data, systems, and networks from unauthorized access, disclosure, alteration, and destruction.
 Every organization, from global enterprises to small startups, depends on digital infrastructure.
 With that dependence comes risk.
 Cyberattacks are growing in frequency, sophistication, and impact, making information security one of the most critical disciplines of the modern era.
 Whether you are a student exploring career options, an IT professional looking to pivot, or a business leader trying to understand the threat landscape, this guide will give you a solid foundation in the principles, practices, and career opportunities that define the field of cybersecurity.

 1. Why Information Security Matters Now